wultra/library-deploy/README.md

    2. A tag for new version is created.
    3. Build of the library is tested (for swift projects, this typically executes `pod lib lint`)

-   The result is, that your local git repository will contain a prepared versioning files, tag with version and finally, you can be sure, that it's possible to build this version of the library.
+   The result is that your local git repository will contain a prepared versioning files, tag with version and finally, you can be sure, that it's possible to build this version of the library.

-- **push** - pushes all changes to remote origin
+- **push** - pushes all changes to library's remote git repository

-- **deploy** - deploys build to public repository (for swift projects, it typically executes `pod trunk push`)
+- **deploy** - deploys build to a public repository (for swift projects, it typically executes `pod trunk push`)

 - **merge** - merges all changes to **master** branch